qzi/test-runner-for-cucumber/README.md

 # Test Runner for Cucumber

-This vscode extension intend to run the Cucumber program easily.
+This vscode extension intend to run the cucumber program easily.
 ​

 ## Features